danieltuzes/gep_host_service/README.md

 - For debugging, run `python -m gep_host --debug`,

 <!--
-- allow multiple input sections: inputs are listed by sections and stored by folders
 - make table font smaller
-- when adding libraries, list them by date, and newest on top
 - add queue management
 - don't copy over inheritable files, rather, use the original one
 - if a package is being installed with a name X, and another package named X is wanted to be installed again, it crashes